General Education Requirements

 Diversity Emphasis Requirement

 Students are required to complete one course that focuses on studies in gender, race, class, ethnicity, sexual orientation or non-Western areas.
 This can be fulfilled through an appropriate Tier One or Tier Two course, as indicated in the Academic Program Requirements Report for your degree program.
-All TRAD 101 courses are non-Western in focus and satisfy this requirement.
+All 160A courses are non-Western in focus and satisfy this requirement.
 There are also Tier Two courses in Individuals and Societies as well as Arts and Humanities that satisfy this requirement.
 Please confirm the diversity emphasis designation in the course descriptions.

-New, Incoming Freshmen
+New, Incoming Students

 New, Incoming In-State Transfer Students

-Students with AGEC – Arizona General Education Curriculum – certification, have completed their General Education requirements.
+Students with AGEC – Arizona General Education Curriculum – certification have completed their General Education requirements.

 Incoming Out-of-State Transfer Students